GregoryGoldshteyn/barterEngine/README.md

 # BarterEngine
 A simple game engine based on trading things for other things.
 Based in part on the quest and item system in "Sunless Sea"

-Requires
+Server + Tools Require:
-- Python 3
+- Python 3 (including these modules)
   - Flask
   - FlaskAPI
+  - Cryptography
+  - JWT

+Client Requires:
+- NPM
+- Angular 9+

 ## Included